"Let my people go!"

 - Legacy Character: The Pharaoh at the start of Exodus and the Pharaoh who Moses demands freedom from were two different Pharaohs, given how old Moses was during the reign of the latter."Now the Lord had said to Moses in Midian, “Go back to Egypt, for all those who wanted to kill you are dead.” " Exodus 4:19

 - Nay-Theist: He acknowledged the existence of God.
-He even went so far as to admits that he sinned, but he still refused to do what God said and let His people go.
+He even went so far as to admit that he sinned, but he still refused to do what God said and let His people go.

 - Rage Against the Heavens: He fought against God by refusing to let His people go, even after he saw proof that He exists.